vahidno/statistics/README.md

 Use Monte Carlo Integration to estimate the CDF of a t-distribution at point `a`.

 Confirm the results using the inverse of `CDF` function: `PPF`

+## forward_selection_with_statsmodel.py

+### Topic

+Perform forward stepwise feature selection to narrow down predictors (a.k.a. features, or independent variables) in linear regression

+Use k-fold cross-validation method and Root Mean Squared Error (RMSE) for evaluating and choosing regression models.